-- On-farm diversified uses, with the exception of a value added agricultural facility and/or value retaining facility, shall be required to meet Minimum Distance Separation Formula (MDS) I requirements.
-However, site specific exceptions may be considered where: - i) an existing insufficient MDS I setback will not be further reduced and the use is unlikely to create greater compatibility issues; or - ii) the Area Municipality is satisfied that the level of human occupancy and/or activity associated with the on-farm diversified use does not warrant full compliance with MDS I.

-The application of the MDS I setback to on-farm diversified uses will be identified through the provisions of the Area Municipal Zoning By-law, with any site specific exceptions identified through the implementing zoning by-law amendment.
+- On-farm diversified uses, with the exception of a value added agricultural facility and/or value retaining facility, shall be located in conformity with MDS I. However, site specific exceptions may be considered where: - i) an existing insufficient MDS I setback will not be further reduced and the use is unlikely to create greater compatibility issues; or, - ii) the Area Municipality is satisfied that the level of human occupancy and/or activity associated with the on-farm diversified use does not warrant full compliance with MDS I; - The application of the MDS I setback to on-farm diversified uses will be identified through the provisions of the Area Municipal Zoning By-law, with any site specific exceptions identified through the implementing zoning by-law amendment.

-SERVICING Existing or proposed individual on-site water services and/or individual on-site sewage services are demonstrated to be adequate or will be made adequate to serve the proposed on-farm diversified use , and shall be in accordance with the requirements of the County including the applicable policies of Sections 3.2.7.2, Water Quality and Quantity and 5.5, County Servicing Policy.
-On-farm diversified uses that would require individual on-site sewage services that have a design capacity in excess of 10,000 litres per day shall not generally be permitted.
-Site specific exceptions may be considered for on-farm diversified uses consisting exclusively of value retaining facilities, value added agricultural facilities and/or agriculture-related uses, where the County and Area Municipality are satisfied that: i) such use could not reasonably be located within a fully serviced settlement; ii) it has been demonstrated site conditions are suitable for the long-term provision of such services with no negative impacts to the satisfaction of the County, and, iii) shall be in accordance with the requirements of the County including the applicable policies of Sections 3.2.7.2, Water Quality and Quantity and 5.5, County Servicing Policy.
+SERVICING • Existing or proposed individual on-site water services and individual on-site sewage services are demonstrated to be adequate or will be made adequate to serve the proposed on-farm diversified use , and shall be in accordance with the requirements of the County, including the applicable policies of Sections 3.2.7.2, Water Quality and Quantity and 5.5, County Servicing Policy. • On-farm diversified uses that would require individual on-site sewage services that have a design capacity in excess of 10,000 litres per day shall not generally be permitted.
+Site specific exceptions may be considered for on-farm diversified uses consisting exclusively of value retaining facilities , value added agricultural facilities and/or agriculture-related uses , where the County and Area Municipality are satisfied that: i) Such use could not reasonably be located within a fully serviced settlement; ii) It has been demonstrated site conditions are suitable for the long-term provision of such services with no negative impacts; and, iii) All other requirements, including the applicable policies of Sections 3.2.7.2, Water Quality and Quantity and 5.5, County Servicing Policy have been addressed.
 On-farm diversified uses must also be appropriate for other rural infrastructure and public services.
-TRAFFIC AND ACCESS The vehicular access for an on-farm diversified use shall not create a traffic hazard due to proximity to bridges, railway crossings, curves or grades or any other potential traffic hazard.
-On-farm diversified uses shall be located on a road capable of accommodating the access and the type and volume of traffic anticipated to be generated, to the satisfaction of the authority with jurisdiction over the road, and shall be in accordance with the applicable policies of Section 5.1 County Transportation Policy.
-RESTRICTIONS ON SEVERANCE The severance of an on-farm diversified use from the agricultural lot upon which it is located shall not be permitted.
+TRAFFIC AND ACCESS • Vehicular access for an on-farm diversified use shall not create a traffic hazard due to proximity to bridges, railway crossings, curves or grades or any other potential traffic hazard.
+On-farm diversified uses shall be located on a road capable of accommodating the access and the type and volume of traffic anticipated to be generated, to the satisfaction of the authority with jurisdiction over the road, and be in accordance with the applicable policies of Section 5.1, County Transportation Policy.
+RESTRICTIONS ON SEVERANCE • The severance of an on-farm diversified use from the agricultural lot upon which it is located shall not be permitted.
+OTHER APPLICABLE POLICIES • Proposals shall also comply with all other applicable policies of this Plan, including, but not limited to: Section 3.2, Environmental Resource Policies, Section 3.3, Cultural Resource Policies and Chapter 10, Implementation Measures.